pipeline-tools/gusty-demo/README.md

 ## Running the demo

+Note: this demo takes some time to build.
+If you are in a hurry, please check out [gusty-demo-lite](https://github.com/chriscardillo/gusty-demo-lite)

 ### Generate secrets

 Using the `cryptography` package, generate Fernet keys using the following line.
 (You will need two)